Ahmed Abdi Godane: Tensions within Al-Shabaab

+Consolidation

+Godane and his loyalists were now firmly in control of al-Shabaab.
+His ascent to the peak of power was achieved through a gradual yet persistent consolidation of control within the group, strategic maneuvering to outshine rivals, and significant backing from key segments of al-Shabaab, notably the Amniyat network.
+A few months later, he achieved a significant media victory when al-Shabaab militants seized control of Nairobi's upscale Westgate Mall, confounding Kenyan security forces for several days.
+Godane claimed credit for the 2013 Westgate shopping mall attack in Nairobi, Kenya.
+He warned Kenya to prepare "for long-lasting war, blood, destruction and evacuation," stating that the attack was in retaliation for Kenya's 2011 invasion of Somalia.
+As Godane expanded al Shabaab's battlefield the group continued carrying out large-scale attacks within Mogadishu.
+This event highlighted the group's resilience and its capacity to continue major attacks in Mogadishu, indicating that the Godane-led al-Shabaab would remain a significant player in the country despite territorial losses and other setbacks experienced since the spring of 2011.

+In May 2014, Godane delivered a speech lecturing on the suffering of Muslims in Kenya and throughout the world, "We advise the Muslims in different parts of the world who are suffering under the heel of the global Crusader war against Islam to pick up arms in order to defend their religion, honor and properties."

 Death

-In August 2014, the Somali government-led Operation Indian Ocean was launched to clean up the remaining insurgent-held pockets in the countryside.
 On 1 September 2014, a U.S. drone strike carried out as part of the broader mission killed Al-Shabaab leader Godane.
 U.S. authorities hailed the raid as a major symbolic and operational loss for Al-Shabaab, and the Somali government offered a 45-day amnesty to all moderate members of the militant group.
 Political analysts also suggested that the insurgent commander's death will likely lead to Al-Shabaab's fragmentation and eventual dissolution.

 On 2 September 2014, al-Shabaab confirmed that Godane was travelling in one of two vehicles hit by a U.S. AGM-114 Hellfire missile strike the previous day.
 It was not immediately confirmed if Godane himself was among the six militants killed.
 The vehicles were heading toward the coastal town of Barawe, al-Shabaab's main base.
 On 5 September 2014, the Pentagon confirmed during the 2014 NATO summit in Wales that Godane had been killed in the attack.
 On 6 September 2014, al-Shabaab officially confirmed Godane's death and announced Ahmad Umar Abu Ubaidah as his successor.

+On the 26th June 2017, Al-Shabaab published a documentary on Godane, titled 'The March of Steadfastness of Sheikh Mukhtar Abu Al-Zubair' (Arabic: الوثائقي مسيرة الصمود الشيخ مختار أبو الزبير).
+The documentary includes interviews with prominent members of Al -Shabaab, such as Mahad Karate and Ali Mohamed Rage, well known as 'Ali Dheere'.
+The film also includes the only known video of Godane.